Chris-cba/customer/norfolk/Lateral Offsets/README.txt

  xsp_invalid_temp -- With ids
  xsp_invalid_summary_temp -- a summary with counts

-Run Second.
+Run Third.

 You will then need to fix the incorrect data.

 === add_data.sql ===
 This will transfer the new XSP/Subclass logic into the EXOR tables

+Run Fourth

 === subclass_update.sql ===
 This will update the subclass information in nm_elements_all and clear then out of nm_inv_items_all.

-Run Third
+Run Fifth

 === remove_metadata.sql ===
 This is an optional script that will remove the HERM attribute and attribute data.

-Optionally run Fourth
+Optionally run Sixth

 === clean_up.sql ===
 This will remove the temp objects created and enable triggers disabled by the above scripts.